SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    - :c:enum:`YVAL_BV`: Bitvector constant

-   - :c:enum:`YVAL_SCALAR`: Constants of scalar or uninterpreted types.
+   - :c:enum:`YVAL_SCALAR`: Constants of scalar or uninterpreted type

 The following tags are used for non-leaf nodes: